MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

 ## Test Statistics and analytics
 The statistics related to Atom's tests are available in the ReadMe of Atom.
 As explained before Atom uses Jasmine as its spec framework, and 3 online platforms (CircleCi, Travis Ci and AppVeyor) to perform the build and run its tests.

-Atom tests run in 3 fases:
+Atom tests run in 3 phases:
 - First it runs a system and regression testing, executes core main process tests (console log show bellow):
 ```
   AtomApplication